hkwu/ghastly/docs/guide.md

 The Ghastly client is an extension of the Discord.js client, so any methods, properties and events are inherited by the Ghastly client, if you require them.

-#### Configuration
+#### Setting a Prefix
 The client processes messages using a component called the dispatcher.
 In order to take advantage of the dispatcher, you need to configure it when you create the client.

-##### Setting Prefixes
 The dispatcher filters messages based on a prefix.
 The prefix can be any string (spaces are valid), with specific exceptions as outlined below.

 ```js
 const client = new Client({ prefix: '> ' });